aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/575_load_balancer/tf-files.md

 Using helm makes this a lot simpler as the chart does several necessary steps for us:

-* As this controller is being envoked in a private VPC we have to specify access to the dependant image via a local VPC endpoint:  **--set image.repository=602401143452.dkr.ecr.$1.amazonaws.com/amazon/aws-load-balancer-controller**   The regional aspect of the endpoint is passed via a variable **$1**.
+* As this controller is being invoked in a private VPC we have to specify access to the dependant image via a local VPC endpoint:  **--set image.repository=602401143452.dkr.ecr.$1.amazonaws.com/amazon/aws-load-balancer-controller**   The regional aspect of the endpoint is passed via a variable **$1**.
 * The helm chart also creates a necessary service account **--set serviceAccount.name=aws-load-balancer-controller**.
 * The chart also deals with TLS certificate prerequisites transparently for us.